mgajda/aws-etc-hosts/README.md

 ## License

 Original code was published by Valentino without license, maybe someone can find it on AdRoll.com website.
-As for my contribution - it is all public domain here.
+As for my contribution - it is public domain here.